Tunnel Vision - The habit or tendency to only see or focus on a single priority while neglecting or ignoring other important priorities.

 Don’t ignore a real threat or stay in a situation where you or your children may be hurt.

-Don't accept abuse as normal or acceptable; just to "go with the flow".
+Don’t accept abuse as normal or acceptable.
 If it is wrong, deal with it.
 Be assertive without being confrontational.

 Protect your resources if necessary.
 Close joint checking accounts, protect valuables and property.